shloksuman/WeatherApp/README.md

 # WeatherApp

 Welcome to WeatherApp, a simple web application that displays the weather of different cities.
-This project is designed to help you learn about working with APIs and fetching weather data from external sources.
+I made this project in order to learn about working with APIs and fetching weather data from external sources.

 ## Table of Contents